 The resume skills section is crucial.
 The ATS is set to screen the skills required for the job.
 Knowing what you should include in your skills section is a matter of reading through the job description ad to determine what an employer is particularly seeking.

-Here's an example of a pharmacy tech job candidate who took the time to read through the skills listed in the job description:
+This pharmacy tech job candidate took the time to read through the skills listed in the job description:

-You'll see in the example above that there are both hard and soft skills.
-As a pharmacy tech, you’ll want to include more hard than soft skills.
-Hard skills are fundamental to your tech work and are the particular skills and qualifications needed for you to do your job.
-Soft skills, on the other hand, are more general skills that are beneficial to do your job well, such as customer service or verbal communication.
+You’ll see in the example above that there are both hard and soft skills.
+As a pharmacy tech, include more hard than soft skills.
+Hard skills are fundamental to your tech work and are the qualifications needed for your job.
+On the other hand, soft skills are more general abilities beneficial to do your job well, such as customer service or verbal communication.

-While this is certainly not an exhaustive list, pharmaceutical employers may be looking for the following hard skills:
+While this isn’t an exhaustive list, pharmacies are looking for these sorts of hard skills:

 - Insurance coverage

 - Coordinating prior authorizations

 - Patient confidentiality & HIPAA

 - Extensive knowledge of generic and brand-name drugs

 - Prescription filling & labeling